-• standard recruitment steps for all potential recruits in place and the six-month stipend-supported "ProCredit Onboarding Programme" provided in the Training Center in Serbia, in English (Note: due to the Covid-19 Pandemic, this programme for 2021 was held online);

-- structured training for new employees which starts after finishing the abovementioned Onboarding Programme and contains period from 6 months up to one year, according to the position; - the group's salary structure, where any salary existing in the organization is relevant to the scale steps, where going to the next step (salary raise) takes place according to the qualification and results as shown in the current year.
+- standard recruitment steps for all potential recruits in place and the six-month stipendsupported "ProCredit Onboarding Programme" provided in the Training Centre in Serbia, in English. - structured training for new employees which starts after finishing the above- mentioned Onboarding Programme and contains period from 6 months up to one year, according to the position; - the group's salary structure, where any salary existing in the organization is relevant to the scale steps, where going to the next step (salary raise) takes place according to the qualification and results as shown in the current year.
 There are additional requirements for salary increases for higher steps, namely mandatory training courses in ProCredit Academies.
-The scale was fully implemented in 2014; - a comprehensive approach to staff appraisal, supported by improved software to enable personalized professional development for each employee of the ProCredit group; - comprehensive training for our middle managers and high potential staff through the ProCredit Banker Academy (one-year course) and the ProCredit Management Academy (three-year course) provided in our international academy in Germany, specialized position-specific pieces of training and group-wide thematic workshops in the areas of, for example, business development, credit risk, environment, as well as general training for all staff, including a one-week ethics course; - English courses in our language training centers; - The group-wide Code of Conduct distributed and discussed regularly with all employees.
+The scale was fully implemented in 2014; - a comprehensive approach to staff appraisal, supported by improved software to enable personalized professional development for each employee of the ProCredit group; - comprehensive training for our middle managers and high potential staff through the ProCredit Banker Academy (one-year course) and the ProCredit Management Academy (three-year course) provided in our international academy in Germany, specialized position-specific pieces of training and group-wide thematic workshops in the areas of, for example, business development, credit risk, environment, as well as general training for all staff, including a one-week ethics course; - English courses in our language training centres; - The group-wide Code of Conduct distributed and discussed regularly with all employees.